forthright/vile-rubycritic/README.md

 ## Architecture

-This project is currently written in JavaScript.
+This project is currently written in `~ES6` style `TypeScript`.

 RubyCritic provides a JSON CLI output that is currently used until a more ideal IPC option is implemented.

 - `bin` houses any shell based scripts
-- `src` is es6+ syntax compiled with [babel](https://babeljs.io)
+- `src` is es6+ typescript compiled with `tsc` and [babel](https://babeljs.io)
 - `lib` generated js library

 ## Hacking